Measurable criteria of generalized non-locality under the correlation symmetry: Abstract

 \section{Abstract}

-The most general class of Bell's inequalities for $N$-partite $d$-chotomic systems, with $k$ number of obervables, is derived using the formalism of generic correlation functions, which are obtained as a fourier transformation of probability spectrums.
-It is found that they provide full description of the probability space together with corresponding operator decomposition for experimentally accessible local measurement settings.
-It turns out that the conditions for the local hidden variable (LHV) model are violated by quantum correlated states in general and they constitute the general correlation space for Bell theorem.
-It provides the most general constraints for the LHV model and the conditions for the quantum violation.
-Quantum violation is evident by maximally entangled states.
+The most general class of non-locality criteria for $N$-partite $d$-chotomic systems with $k$ number of measurement settings is derived under the constraint of measurement symmetries.
+It is the complete characterisation of the multi-partite non-locality when the correlation is assumed to be symmetric under the choice of measurement settings.
+The generalized non-locality condition is obtained using the correlation functions, which are derived from Fourier analysis of probability spectrums.
+It is found that the condition for the local hidden variable (LHV) model is violated by multipartite quantum states and general constraints for the quantum violation of maximally entangled state has been obtained.

 [1]{\left<#1\right|} [1]{\left|#1\right>} [1]{\left|#1\right|} [1]{\left<#1\right>} [2]{\left<{#1}|{#2}\right>} [2]{\left[{#1},{#2}\right]} [1]{\mbox{Tr}{#1}}